Three children, two adults found dead in Brandenburg | DW | 04.12.2021

 "We are working on the assumption that this is a homicide," a police spokesperson said.

+Police said they received a call from a person shortly before noon, who was concerned that the residents of the home were nowhere to be seen.
+Once police arrived it was established that the occupants of the house were deceased.

-Three of the dead were children aged four, eight and 10, and the two adults are believed to be aged 40.
+Three of the dead were children aged four, eight and 10, and the two adults aged 40.

 The bodies were found in a family home located in the state of Brandenburg, which borders the capital, Berlin.